afsc-gap-products/gap_public_data/README.md

 Trawl Survey Data Query, Available at: www.fisheries.noaa.gov/foss, Accessed mm/dd/yyyy

-These data were last ran on November 10, 2022.
+These data were last ran and pushed to the AFSC oracle on November 10, 2022.
+This is not the date that these data were pulled into FOSS and the FOSS dataset may be behind.

 # Access the Data